Possible Google Algorithm Update

 Is it link-related?

-One common theory seems to be that Google is making a major move against private blog networks (PBNs).
+One prevailing theory seems to be that Google is making a significant move against private blog networks (PBNs).
 These are a set of blog sites under a single owner that link to the same owner’s “money sites,” effectively spreading link juice back to the sites that make money.
-PBNs have been considered grey hat territory for a while, but this algorithm update could prove how Google really feels about them.
+PBNs have been considered grey hat territory for a while, but this algorithm update could prove how Google feels about them.

 My website has been hit – help!